Skip to main content

 }

-// Face ID / Touch ID prompt shown automatically
+// Face ID / Touch ID prompt shown automatically.

-const result = await createWalletAsync({
+const created = await createWalletAsync({

 params: {